 The project will address the problem of joining aluminium alloy matrix composites with itself (homogeneous joining) or with unreinforced aluminium alloy (heterogeneous joining) with particular interest in the oil and gas industries applications.
 The focus will be on modelling the strength joints produced by different technologies aimed at optimising the joint configuration depending on the properties and geometries of the components.

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) applied mathematics, solid mechanics, engineering or materials science.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in applied mathematics, solid mechanics, engineering or materials science (or an equivalent qualification).

-Essential Background in mechanical engineering Knowledge of: numerical modelling using MatLab, C++ or FORTRAN
+Essential background: mechanical engineering, solid mechanics with knowledge of numerical modelling using MatLab, C++ or FORTRAN.

 • Apply for Degree of Doctor of Philosophy in Engineering